Toller Cranston: Death

 Cranston was found dead at his residence from an apparent heart attack on the morning of January 24, 2015, aged 65.
-Skate Canada paid tribute to him with a moment of silence at the Canadian Figure Skating Championships in Kingston, Ontario, which were being held around the time of his death.
-Cranston's will was found invalid and his siblings were left in control of the estate and sold more than 12,000 items from his collection.
+Skate Canada paid tribute to him with a moment of silence at the Canadian Figure Skating Championships in Kingston, Ontario.

+Cranston died with an outdated will, leaving his three siblings to fight over Cranston's estate.
+His sister, Phillippa Baran, was subsequently sued by her two surviving brothers, Goldie and Guy Cranston for, among other things, fraud.
+In 2021, the matter was settled, with the court finding that there had been no deliberate malfeasance on Baran's part.

 Legacy

 Cranston was inducted into the Canadian Olympic Hall of Fame in 1976, the Ontario Sports Hall of Fame in 1996, the Canadian Figure Skating Hall of Fame in 1997, Canada's Sports Hall of Fame in 1997, and Canada's Walk of Fame in 2003.
-He was made an Officer of the Order of Canada in 1977 and received a Special Olympic Order from the Canadian Olympic Association in 1995.
+He was made a Member of the Order of Canada in 1977, and received a Special Olympic Order from the Canadian Olympic Association in 1995.
 He was inducted into the World Figure Skating Hall of Fame in 2004.